As your child enters the school-age years, you actually need your support system more than ever. But that support system, is awfully quiet these days.

 • Because it's the fastest, easiest way to get in touch with me.

 • Because you get access to OTHER parents of school age kids who also want to teach their kids about the online world.

-• Because it's not like every other conversation about kids online: I believe that you can let your kids be online and still keep them safe.
+• Because it's not like every other conversation about kids online: I believe that you can let your child be online and still keep her safe.

-• Because I promise that you can let your kids use screens AND create a grass-under-your-bare-feet childhood and this is where we can Coffee Talk about that.
+• Because I promise that you can let your child use screens AND create a grass-under-her-bare-feet childhood and this is where you + I can Coffee Talk about that.

-When you join the Savvy Parents Club, you’ll learn simple, creative ways to let your kids use screens without all the crazy worrying.
+When you join the Savvy Parents Club, you’ll learn simple, creative ways to let your child use screens without all the crazy worrying.

 So if any of that sounds like fun to you (it is!), what are you waiting for?
 Get in here!